-I am an assistant professor in the Board of Governors Regenerative Medicine Institute, Eye Program in the Department of Biomedical Sciences at Cedars-Sinai.
-I also hold an appointment in the Neurosurgery Department and am an adjunct assistant professor at David Geffen School of Medicine at UCLA.
+I am an associate professor in the Board of Governors Regenerative Medicine Institute Eye Program in the Department of Biomedical Sciences at Cedars-Sinai.
+I am also an adjunct assistant professor at the David Geffen School of Medicine at UCLA.

-I received my doctorate in molecular biology from UCLA in Los Angeles, California.
-My doctorate's area of research was the identification and characterization of a new gene expressed in cone photoreceptors in the retina.
+I received my doctorate in molecular biology from UCLA.
+The research area of my doctorate was the identification and characterization of a new gene expressed in cone photoreceptors in the retina.
 After receiving my PhD, I engaged in postdoctoral training in molecular mechanisms of corneal diseases at Cedars-Sinai.
-I have been a faculty member of the Department of Surgery, Biomedical Sciences and Neurosurgery since 2011.
+I have been a faculty member of the Surgery Department and Department of Biomedical Sciences since 2011.
 Currently, I am a principal investigator and co-investigator on several National Institutes of Health grants.

 I have a strong background in molecular biology, ocular diseases (both corneal and retinal), genetics and cell biology and organ culture.
-I am a member of several organizations including Association for Research in Vision and Ophthalmology and International Society of Eye Research.
-My research experience has been summarized in more than 30 peer-reviewed publications in respected journals such as Journal of Clinical Investigation, Journal of Biological Chemistry, American Journal of Pathology and Progress in Retinal and Eye Research.
-For my project, I have collaborated with a number of research groups and assembled a comprehensive team of researchers, including corneal clinicians, corneal and stem cell specialists, genomics and proteomic experts with complementary experience covering all aspects of the application.
+I am a member of several organizations including the Association for Research in Vision and Ophthalmology and the International Society of Eye Research.
+My research experience has been summarized in more than 40 peer-reviewed publications in respected journals such as Journal of Clinical Investigation, Journal of Biological Chemistry, American Journal of Pathology, Progress in Retinal and Eye Research and Scientific Reports.
+For my studies, I have collaborated with a number of research groups and assembled a comprehensive team of researchers, including corneal clinicians, corneal and stem cell specialists, plus genomics and proteomic experts with complementary experience covering all aspects of the application.